-Will your innovations be able to stand the test of time like the gondolas in Venice, Italy?
+Will your innovations be able to stand the test of time like the gondolas in Venice, sales Italy?

 - Few boat builders (known as “squeri”) own the market.
 Yes–after 750 years, only three companies still own the secret sauce.
 Imagine owning your market for hundreds of years without fear of competitors stealing market share.
 Apple's competitors are still jockeying for second and third position, and one–Samsung–has paid dearly for imitating Apple's user interface.